MillerMedia/Kneejerk/README.md

 # Kneejerk

-Kneejerk is a pentesting command line tool for scanning environment variables from React websites.
+Kneejerk is a pentesting command line tool for scanning environment variables and other information from React websites.

 ## Features
 * Scans JavaScript files of a provided URL for environment variables.